Ozark Ike: Personnel

 Gotto is famous for using extreme perspectives to achieve great drama and action in sports.
 As such Ozark Ike attracted publisher Stephen Slesinger's attention.
 Slesinger also owned Red Ryder, King of the Royal Mounted, US and Canadian rights to Winnie-the-Pooh, and had exclusive licensing arrangements for other notable fictional characters including Tarzan and all of the NEA newspaper comics.
 Slesinger produced the cartoon for distribution through King Features Syndicate, and it debuted November 12, 1945.

 One of the assistants on the strip was Fred Rhoads.
-Gotto left in 1954 to start his creator-owned baseball strip Cotton Woods syndicated by General Features, but Ozark Ike continued until 1959 under Bill Lignante and George Olesen.
+Gotto left in 1954 to start his creator-owned baseball strip Cotton Woods syndicated by General Features, but under Bill Lignante and George Olesen.
 Lignante was also a leading courtroom artist for network television, and is most famous as the artist who created hundreds of drawings of famous patrons that decorate the Palm Restaurants.

 Gotto eventually went on to design the New York Mets logo.